I'm currently being detained by ICE.

 July 17, 2019

 My family and I have started this campaign to raise awareness about the cruel and inhumane detention conditions that immigrants - even those who have come here legally - are subjected to.
 From what I have gathered, it is possible that I could potentially remain detained for at least another 6 months in a maximum security detention prison before I even receive a bond hearing.
 I may also be deported and separated from my U. S family which includes my wife, who is a U.S citizen, my sister (also a U.S citizen), brother and mother (both Legal Permanent Residents)

 I'm unable to receive visitors or phonecalls due to my detention and quarantine.
 Please use this contact form if you'd like to get in touch with me.
 It is monitored and updated by my sister, Solange.
-Solange is a PhD candidate and staff member at the University of Colorado Boulder.
+Solange is a PhD student and staff member at the University of Colorado Boulder.